-The Taking Teacher Further programme is a national initiative to attract experienced industry professionals with expert technical knowledge and skills to work in Further Education.
-This Department for Education-funded initiative will be managed on its behalf of by the Education and Training Foundation who have also played a key role in the programme’s development.
+The Taking Teacher Further programme is a national initiative to attract experienced industry professionals with expert technical knowledge and skills to work in Further Education (FE).
+This Department for Education-funded initiative is managed on its behalf by the Education and Training Foundation who have also played a key role in the programme’s development.
 It was launched in June 2018 and during 2018/19, there are two rounds of funding.
 The first round successfully funded 37 colleges across two strands.
 Round 2 is now open and the closing date is 15 February 2019 (Noon).

 The programme is open to all Further Education providers and has five long-term aims to:

 The programme is made up of two strands:

 If you have any questions or require further information, please contact Sam Antill via Takingteachingfurther@etfoundation.co.uk or call 020 3740 8280.